artemkalinovsky/Legatus/README.md

 ```

 - #### Request cancelation
-To cancel certaint request, you have to store it's cancelation token and call `cancel()` method.
+To cancel certain request, you have to store it's cancelation token and call `cancel()` method.
 ```swift
     let cancelationToken = apiClient.executeRequest(request: UsersApiRequest()) { result in }